amnesty/candela/README.md

 1. Build your own mailing templates.
 They are located in folders app/views/application_mailer and app/mail_templates

+1. Build your own customizable views.
+They are located in folders app/views/customizable_views

 1. Run rebuild task and run the server
     ```
     rake db:rebuild